-- a) The Employment Area Industrial designation will not be applied to lands outside of an Employment Area as identified on Map 1. - b) Heavier industrial uses generating substantial noise, emissions, or vibrations must be located towards the interior of Employment Areas to minimize any land use conflicts and allow for uses as per the Provincial Guideline D-6: Compatibility Between Industrial Facilities. - c) Waste management uses will be permitted, contingent on compliance with Provincial Guideline D-6: Compatibility Between Industrial Facilities, as well as with environmental assessment requirements and the design policies in Section 6.6.3. - d) Lands designated Employment Area Industrial shall be connected to freight-supportive corridors. - e) Lands surrounding the proposed McKay Road and Highway 400 interchange will be planned to accommodate industrial-type employment uses that require convenient and unobstructed access to Highway 400 and the railway corridor. - f) Non-industrial ancillary uses will only be permitted where they will not interfere or detract from the primary industrial function of the area. - g) A retail or commercial use, such as a restaurant as part of a multi-tenanted building, may be permitted within the Employment Area - Industrial designation if it is ancillary or accessory to the primary use in function and no larger than 25% of the gross floor area of the building/structure within which it exists. - h) A use other than retail or commercial may also be permitted if it is ancillary or accessory to the primary use in function and no larger than 25% of the gross floor area of the building/structure within which it exists. - Subject to the Zoning By-law, a greater range of non-industrial service-based uses such as recreational and sports facilities may be permitted in areas adjacent to residential lands.
-If the use is in a building/structure, it must be no larger than 25% of the gross floor area of that building/structure.
+- a) The Employment Area Industrial designation will not be applied to lands outside of an Employment Area as identified on Map 1. - b) Heavier industrial uses generating substantial noise, emissions, or vibrations must be located towards the interior of Employment Areas to minimize any land use conflicts and allow for uses as per the Provincial Guideline D-6: Compatibility Between Industrial Facilities. - c) Waste management uses will be permitted, contingent on compliance with Provincial Guideline D-6: Compatibility Between Industrial Facilities, as well as with environmental assessment requirements and the design policies in Section 6.6.3. - d) Lands designated Employment Area Industrial shall be connected to freight-supportive corridors. - e) Lands surrounding the proposed McKay Road and Highway 400 interchange will be planned to accommodate industrial-type employment uses that require convenient and unobstructed access to Highway 400 and the railway corridor. - f) Non-industrial ancillary uses will only be permitted where they will not interfere or detract from the primary industrial function of the area. - g) A new retail or commercial use, such as a restaurant as part of a multi-tenanted building, may be permitted within the Employment Area Industrial designation if it is ancillary or accessory to the primary use in function and no larger than 25% of the gross floor area of the building/structure within which it exists. - h) A non-industrial use other than retail or commercial may be permitted if it is ancillary or accessory to the primary use in function and no larger than 25% of the gross floor area of the building/structure within which it exists. - i) Subject to the Zoning By-law, a greater range of non-industrial service-based uses such as recreational and sports facilities may be permitted in areas adjacent to residential lands.
+If the use is in a building/structure, it must be no larger than 25% of the gross floor area of that building/structure. - j) Retail and/or commercial uses that existed in Employment Industrial areas prior to the implementation of this Plan may be permitted to expand, change, and redevelop.